 It’s important to know the finer details, like the expected dress code and how the people in the company relate if you want to know how you’ll fit in with them.
 The social aspect of a company structure can be incredibly valuable to forming lasting and productive relationships and asking about this early on shows that you’re thinking long-term.
 It’s also useful to gauge from a current employee what they think of the company before you come on board; even if you’ve done your own research on the company, an insider perspective will give you a deeper understanding.

-As to that one question you should always try to avoid asking, at least at the interview stage...
+As to that one question you should always try to avoid asking, at least at the first interview stage...

 What sort of salary are you offering?